akshay-seetharam/Spikeball/README.md

 `python3 spikeball_groups.py`⏎

+It will prompt you to enter the number of teams per group.
+By default, there are 80 teams in `teams.txt`, so make sure the number of teams per group is a factor of 80.

 If you have any errors, open an issue, email me, or text if you have my number.

 ### Customized Teams and Timeslots